Katabatic Bristlecone Bivy Review

 - They keep the Bivy from sliding all over the place.

-- They pull the bathtub floor tight in heavy rain when there may be water running or pooling under the bivy.
+- They pull the bathtub floor tight in heavy rain when water is running or pooling under the Bivy.

 Sleeping Pad Attachments

-If you use the attachments and have a Katabatic quilt, the attachments are excellent.
+The attachments are excellent if you use the attachments and have a Katabatic quilt.
 The cord attachment system you use to attach the quilt to the pad also aligns with the attachments on the bottom of the Katabatic Bristlecone bivy.

 Katabatic Bristlecone Bivy Review – Materials/Construction